killme2008/clojure-control/README.md

 And there will be a file named "control-0.1-SNAPSHOT.jar" at project directory.Then use as a standard jar by adding it to your classpath.

+Or you can just add src/control/core.clj to your classpath.

 ##Getting started

 Get the current date from the two machines listed in the 'mycluster' config with a single command: